yannuser/websraping/README.md

 ## Disclaimer
-This is an example you can modify to suit any website you'd like to scrape datas from Ensure you comply with the terms of service of the websites you scrape.
+This is an example you can modify to suit any website you'd like to scrape data from Ensure you comply with the terms of service of the websites you scrape.
 Unauthorized scraping may violate legal or ethical guidelines.